3lsbth/portfolio/README.md

 ### Education
-- Czech University of Life Sciences Prague (Bachelor's degree) --In 2020 I graduated with Bachelor's degree in Guidance in Vocational Education
+- Czech University of Life Sciences Prague (Bachelor's degree) -In 2020 I graduated with Bachelor's degree in Guidance in Vocational Education

 ### Code repository